Be Wary of Accessibility Guarantees from Vendors

 Sitemorse (added July 12)

 Sitemorse sells an automated testing product that presents its customers with a dashboard to show how a site is performing on a few different metrics, including accessibility.
 Unfortunately it appears from all the knowledge base materials that the accessibility testing is based on WCAG 1.0 (you have to expand the Accessibility bar first, then you can read about WCAG 1.0 and tables and WCAG 1.0 and link text).
 Given Sitemorse’s double claim that it is not an expert on WCAG (the second statement was in a comment it has since deleted), you should maybe take Sitemorse at its word and move along.
+I also made a PDF version of the post since, well, LinkedIn.

 Update: March 28, 2016